acgtwentyone/booktracks/README.md

 # booktracks
-This repository contains files for the react native book tracks app
+A react native book tracks app.

 A simple books app.
 The idea is to make this a tool where users can register their own books, as well as reading online registred books.
 A person can also add his pages, add a book to favourities books, delete a book and son on...
 Also as well as generate reports, such as most readed user books and so on.